gravitational/teleport/rfd/0143-external-k8s-joining.md

     ProvisionToken.
   b.
 The JWT is not expired, and at the time of issue, the JWTs TTL was short.
     This ensures that users are using the recommended configured TTL value.
+    As the Kubernetes minimum TTL is 10 minutes, we will ensure that this has been configured to at most 30 minutes to allow for some flexibility in configuration.
   c.
 The JWTs audience claim matches the cluster name.
   d.
 The JWT includes the `kubernetes.io` claim which binds it to a specified
     namespace and pod.